andrewskyboss/milestone-project-03/README.md

     - [Link to a Wireframes for Tablet view ](assets/documents/project-3-tablet-wireframes.pdf)
     - [Link to a Wireframes for Mobile view ](assets/documents/project-3-mobile-wireframes.pdf)

 - **Surface plane** - it is a final part of design procedure.
 The project is built in Classical design style with infusions of modern elements.
-Abril Fatface font gives additional modern design inclusions.
-This font curves are not traditional for Travel websites design.
-It looks more from fashion magazine designs and brings more stylish look.
-Pale Shades of Blue, Red and green are very pleasant.
-Colors are associated with water, sun and summer grass.
-Images are very colourful and attract attention.
-Website gives a holydays feeling.
-Same as semi-transparent and grey backgrounds, sliding and fade in animation gives lightweight and elegance.
+This project is orientated more into the data manipulating.
+However, the website stays useful, usable and valuable for everybody.

 #### Colors
 The color palette were created according to people association with the food and professional information from the [Jenn David Design](https://jenndavid.com/colors-that-influence-food-sales-infographic/), food packaging Design Company that has over 20 years of successful experience partnering with specialty food brands.